malfter/ansible-role-fstab_mounts/README.md

       - "/mnt/disk3"
 ```

-These entries are located at the end of the `fstab` file, so that it is possible
+These entries are located at the very end of the `fstab` file, so that it is
-to add any of the previous types of mounts to a pool.
+possible to add any of the previous types of mounts to a pool.